 We've been taking it to bed with the reliable sleep tracking Oura Ring 3 and have found that sleep data in general has been pretty similar, particularly duration, sleep scores, and the breakdown of sleep stages.
 It felt a bit more reliable and consistent compared to our sleep-tracking time with the GT3.

 Huawei does also include its Healthy Living clover, which is less about automatically tracking activity and more about nudging you with reminders to do different things in your day.

 You can set it up to tell you to drink water regularly during the day, smile and keep on top of step counts and sleep at the right times.
 If you feel you need those nudges, then they're there if you want them.

 Huawei offers the same sports tracking features as the GT3 Pro plus two extra sports profiles, one of which think could feasibly make its way onto the GT3.

-You're still getting 100 sports modes and now those modes have been joined by a free diving mode, which can display real-time diving metrics like depth, speed, maximum depth and also includes an Apnea training mode using heart rate and breath holding duration to help you practice how long you can hold your breath for.
+You're still getting 100 sports modes and now those modes have been joined by a freediving mode, which can display real-time diving metrics like depth, speed, and maximum depth and also includes an Apnea training mode using heart rate and breath-holding duration to help you practice how long you can hold your breath for.

 Outside of those two profiles, it's much the same in terms of performance.

-For runners, there's all the big running analysis and coaching and training features that first appeared on the GT3 and was then planted into the more run-friendly design on the GT Runner.
+For runners, there are all the big running analysis and coaching, and training features that first appeared on the GT3 and were then planted into the more run-friendly design of the GT Runner.

-GPS run tracking compared: Huawei Watch GT3 Pro (left and centre) and Garmin Epix (right)
+GPS run tracking compared: Huawei Watch GT3 Pro (left and center) and Garmin Epix (right)